nanophyto/Abil/docs/source/user-guide/two-phase-ensemble.rst

 Loading example data
 ^^^^^^^^^^^^^^^^^^^^

-Next we load our Southern Ocean example data.
+Next we load our Southern Ocean example data which was extracted from the CASCADE database :footcite:p:`deVries2024cascade` and then averaged with depth and time.
 When applying the pipeline to your own data, note that the data needs to be in a `Pandas DataFrame format <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_.

+In addition to our predictors (`y_train`) we also need environmental data which match our predictions ('X_train').
+This data was obtained from monthly climatologies from data sources such as the World Ocean Atlas :footcite:p:`Reagan2024`, NNGv2  :footcite:p:`Broullon2019, Broullon2020`.

 .. literalinclude:: ../../examples/2-phase.py
    :lines: 29-37